 This course seeks to deepen and broaden your understanding of competitive strategy.
 As such, it is a natural follow up to the cores strategy class that you have already taken.
 The course deepens your understanding of several of the concepts that you were introduced to in the core class, such as industry analysis, by exploring their use, utility and limitations in different kinds of strategic environments.
 This course also broadens your strategic analysis abilities by introducing you to new tools and frameworks, not covered earlier.
 Additionally, a key instructional objective of the course to help you develop a rigorous approach for addressing complex business problems.

 Virtual communication is a fact of business today: Team members are scattered across countries.
 Presentations are delivered via web conferencing.
 What does this mean for effective communication?
 This course goes beyond the basics of good business communication to help students become effective communicators and build strong relationships, even if they don't have the advantage of proximate space.
 Topics will include best practices for email writing and teleconferencing, and understanding different communication technologies.

-On-campus learning residencies are an important, required part of the Online MBA and provide in-depth, hands-on workshops in business leadership, innovation, and transformation.
+In-person learning residencies are an important, required part of the Online MBA and provide in-depth, hands-on workshops in business leadership, innovation, and transformation.

 During the Multidisciplinary Action Projects (MAP) course, you’ll work in a team to solve a problem for a real-world company or organization.
 This experience is designed to test your business acumen.
 This semester-long, 3-credit course is required.